HV Modular Bidirectional DC Power Systems

 A specially produced cover is optionally available which provides protection against accidental contact of AC terminal block (rated to IP20).
 A cover for the DC output bars in provided as standard.

-When researching energy storage devices, Reverse Polarity Protection (RPP) is recommended for devices without a pre-charge circuit.
+When researching energy storage devices, Reverse Polarity Protection (RPP) is recommended for devices without an automatic voltage matching circuit.
 With the G5-RSS energised but output off, the RPP senses the voltage of the connected energy storage device.
 A contactor is closed after matching the voltage, to prevent large inrush currents and arcing on start up.
 The sense lines of the G5-RSS are used to measure the battery voltage.
 A switched sense is also provided ensuring there is quiescent current draw at voltage off state.